sarchit75/rotation-navigation-JS/Readme.md

-# Project is based on HTML, CSS, and JS
+# This project is based on HTML, CSS, and JS